1601-mma2013/Performance-Enhancer/README.md

 *2. Key path Scenario*

 The user downloads the freeware on their pc.
 Once they install it, they will have to restart it cause the original config files have to be overwritten.
 Once rebooted, they will have few new UI’s on their desktop.
 By using these interfaces, the user can set the range of performance they want to achieve.
-Once the optimal settings are set, the software will unlock the hard drive and give the user the desired performance range.
+Once the optimal settings are set, the software will unlock the devices full potential and give the user the desired performance range.